rightjs/rightjs-core/doc/en/core/class.md

     Klass.include(Module, Module, ...);
     Klass.extend(Module, Module, ...);

-__NOTE:__ the mixins follows the same priority principles as it is in the [Ruby][] language.
+__NOTE:__ the mixins follow the same priority principles as it is in the [Ruby][] language.
 If you inject your modules _with_ a class definition, then the class own methods will overwrite methods from the modules.
 But if you inject your modules _after_ class was defined by using the `include()` and